North Korea holds anniversary military parade, South Korea says | DW | 10.10.2020

 Read more: North Korea and coronavirus: Hide-and-seek with the world

-International observers speculated that the anniversary could be used for leader Kin Jong Un to make a statement domestically or to foreign powers.
-South Korean officials also expressed fear the North could use a parade to unveil a new intercontinental ballistic missile, or a new submarine-launched ballistic missile.
+International observers have speculated that the anniversary could be the opportunity for leader Kim Jong Un to make a statement domestically or to foreign powers.
+South Korean officials have also expressed fears the North could use the parade to unveil a new intercontinental ballistic missile, or a new submarine-launched ballistic missile.

-It is unknown what effect the coronavirus pandemic has had on the highly secretive state.
-Pyongyang closed its borders eight months ago to try to protect itself from the virus, which first emerged in neighboring China, and has yet to confirm a single case.
+It's unknown what effect the coronavirus pandemic has had on the highly secretive state.
+Pyongyang closed its borders eight months ago to try to protect itself from COVID-19, which first emerged in neighboring China, and has yet to confirm a single case.

 ed/aw (AP, Reuters)